confuser/save-json/README.md

   // The created 'contact' is returned and has been given an id console.log(contact)

-  // Now check the contenets of contact.json... magic!
+  // Now check the contents of contact.json... magic!
 })

 // Lets find that object with a lodash _.where style query.
 Simple!